Home / Blog

 HSO’s People Accelerator, built with Microsoft’s Power Platform, is one approach.
 A workforce platform, the People Accelerator bridges the gap between HR software and that extra level of functionality needed to manage your people.
 It streamlines processes while helping you ensure you’re utilizing your people to their maximum potential by giving you access to that critical data and the tools you need to put it to work.

-You’ll see how you can empower your government to optimize its workforce based on a variety of attributes, from geographic location and skills to availability and utilization limits.
-We talked about how municipalities are using and could use the People Accelerator, followed by a live demo.
+Microsoft and HSO joined forces to demonstrate what governments can do with the People Accelerator.
+Learn how to optimize your workforce based on a variety of attributes, from geography and skills to availability and utilization limits.
+We discuss how municipalities are using and could use the People Accelerator, followed by a live demo.

-Contact Us
+Contact us